caerphoto/bounty_tracker/README.md

 * Create setup script for the PHP version of the app.
 * Change PHP version to use MySQL, since it's more commonly used than Postgres.
+* Maybe bring the PHP version up to par with the Node one in terms of features?
+  I really don't like working with PHP so this is far from guaranteed.